 Others, such as law enforcement, may have access to the special equipment that can read the information if they have access to the vehicle or the device that stores the data.

-If your vehicle is equipped with OnStar[®], please check the OnStar[®] subscription service agreement or manual for information on its operations and data collection.
+If your vehicle has OnStar®, please check the OnStar® subscription service agreement or manual for information on its operations and data collection.